mikechikwanda/mikechikwanda/README.md

 ## About

 This repo documents my journey to becoming a data analyst.
-I cover tools and concepts I am learning...providing links to resources I'm using along the way.
+I cover tools and concepts I am learning while providing links to resources and material I'm using.

 ## Learning Goals